Cardiff: Recreation

-Cardiff has strong nightlife.
+Cardiff has a strong nightlife.
 Most clubs and bars are situated in the city centre, especially St Mary Street.
 More recently Cardiff Bay has built up a strong night scene, with many modern bars and restaurants.
 The Brewery Quarter on St Mary Street is a recently developed venue for bars and restaurant with a central courtyard.
 Charles Street is also a popular part of the city.